opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 ## Spinning up a self-managed Dashboards instance in an EC2-hosted container
 1. Deploy an EC2 instance in the same VPC and subnet as the managed OpenSearch Service domain.
 2. Set up Docker/Kubernetes and their dependencies on the instance.
-3. Utilize the below `docker-compose.yml` file to launch a self-managed dashboards container.
+3. Use the following `docker-compose.yml` file to launch a self-managed Dashboards container.
 After the container is running, you can easily access and interact with all the saved objects.
 ```yml
 version: '3'
 services: